DanFNKD/pl-quiz/README.md

 ### Site Purpose

 The quiz is designed to challenge users with 30 questions on the Premier League.
-For each question, the user is able to see if they have answered correctly.
+Once submitted, the user is able to see if they have answered correctly.
 If not, they are presented with the correct answer to help improve their knowledge.
 They can see how many questions they answered correctly/incorrectly and a message/image is displayed when all questions are answered to reward performance.

 ### User Demographic